What is the Tracking ID # used in the file names?

-The FWP should be included in the "Budget for DOE/NNSA Federally Funded Research and Development Center (FFRDC) Contractor" part of the online application form as a separate pdf document.
-Also, the B&R is not available so PIs should list the campaign the proposal falls under instead of the B&R. The FWP is due at the time of submission.
+The FWP should be included as a pdf file in the "Budget for DOE/NNSA Federally Funded Research and Development Center (FFRDC) Contractor" section of the online application form.
+The FWP is due at the time of submission.

 No. It is not possible to shift workscopes after the pre application has been submitted.
 The PI or the submitter is responsible for placement into the correct workscope at the time of pre-application.

 What should I label the file names for the subawards so that I can distinguish between them if I have multiple institutions collaborating?

 Please use the format specified in the FOA with a slight modification to tell them apart.
-For example use "'Fiscal Year' CFA Subaward Budget xxxx Michigan.xls" This is the format to follow to show the different subtier budgets.
+For example, "'Fiscal Year' CFA Subaward Budget Michigan.xls" This is the format to follow to show the different subtier budgets.

 Does NEUP offer "no-cost extensions" on R&D projects that are incomplete and still have unspent money?

-Yes, DOE allows for one no-cost extension for up to 12 months on each R&D project.
-DOE has established as policy that university principal investigators (PIs) who request and receive approved no-cost extensions to existing NE R&D projects will be ineligible to be PIs for new project awards while any no-cost extension remains in effect.
+Yes, DOE may allow for one no-cost extension for up to 12 months on each R&D project.
+DOE has established as policy that university PIs who request and receive approved no-cost extensions to existing NE R&D projects will be ineligible to be PIs for new project awards while any no-cost extension remains in effect.

 I am collaborating with a national laboratory.
-In the "Other Eligibility Requirements" section of the FOA it states that a FFRDC contractors (national laboratories) must obtain written authorization from its cognizant contracting officer.
+In the "Other Eligibility Requirements" section of the FOA it states that a FFRDC contractor (national laboratory) must obtain written authorization from its cognizant contracting officer.
 Do I need to obtain and include this written authorization in my application?